 How the Video Game Community is Addressing AccessibilityPublished on

 From face-to-face to online-based relationships, the way people connect has changed.
 Whether it be through social media, texting, messaging, forums, or gaming, more people are connecting digitally.
 Video gaming is becoming a favorite way for all types of people to connect, including people with disabilities.
-Thankfully, video game makers are considering people with disabilities in the function and design of today’s games more than ever before.
+Thankfully, video game makers are considering gamers with disabilities in the function and design of today’s games more than ever before.

 Nintendo 64’s Super Mario, released in 1996, unintentionally gave gamers with visual impairments some accessibility.
 Super Mario used repetitive music and individual tones that were distinct to each action, including the famous “game over” tone.
 Unfortunately, many gamers with visual disabilities were not able to predict the danger heading Mario’s way.
 Some intuitive players figured out the timing and patterns, making the game more accessible to them.
 Nintendo’s Super Mario had many features that people with visual disabilities could utilize even though it was not made with accessibility in mind.
 The auditory experience is what visually impaired gamers rely on for accessibility.

 The 2000s became all about the visual experience in video games, and the race to realistic graphics through Computer Generated Imagery (CGI) began, leaving the semi-accessible Mario behind.
 Much of the auditory experience became musical and these enhancements left out gamers with visual impairment and blindness.
 But, accessible games would soon return.